Nicole215/whosangit/README.md

 - [Coolors](https://coolors.co/) was used to find a matching color for the chosen background color
 ## Credits
 - for the game itself [this tutorial](https://www.youtube.com/watch?v=PBcqGxrr9g8) was used
-- Google search was used to make sure, the lyrics are correct and don't contain spelling errors
+- Google search was used to make sure the lyrics are correct and don't contain spelling errors